If you give an inch, they will take a mile...

 The saying “If you give an inch, they

-will take a mile” summarizes a vital lesson often taught in high school
+will take a mile” summarizes a lesson often taught in high school

-This lesson reminds me of a childhood story about an Arab and his camel.
-In the arid Sahara desert, a nomad traveled with his trusty camel.
+In the Sahara desert, a nomad traveled with his camel.
 As night descended, he decided to set up camp in a tent.
-The desert turned bitterly cold, and a fierce sandstorm raged outside.
-Observing the nomad sleeping peacefully inside the tent, the camel felt neglected and exposed to the elements.
+The desert turned very cold, and a fierce sandstorm raged outside.
+Observing the nomad sleeping peacefully inside the tent, the camel felt neglected as he was exposed to the harsh weather.
 Gathering courage, the camel asked if he could place his face inside the tent to escape the blinding sandstorm.
-Compassionate toward his loyal companion, the nomad agreed.
+Compassionate toward his companion, the nomad agreed.

-intensified, the camel grew bolder.
-Feeling chilled on the sides, he requested
+intensified and the camel grew bolder.
+He requested

-permission to slide further into the tent.
+permission to move further into the tent.
 Again, moved by pity, the nomad

-acquiesced.
-However, the camel’s audacity knew no bounds.
+agreed.
+However, the camel’s desires knew no bounds.
 He eventually

-attempted to squeeze his entire back into the tent, causing it to collapse.
+attempted to squeeze his entire back into the tent but it collapsed.

-such situations, assertiveness becomes invaluable.
+such situations, assertiveness becomes needed.
 We must communicate our

 Desert Facts